rlabrecque/Steamworks.NET-Docs/steammanager.md

 With this pattern you can use the SteamManager from any scene in your game without having to manually place a SteamManager GameObject in each one.
 As usual refrain from interacting with the SteamManager from Awake() or OnDestroy() in other scripts as the execution order is not guaranteed.

-If you already have a method of maintaining global state in your game you may wish to replace this with your own method.
+If you already have a method of maintaining global state in your game you may wish to replace this with your own method to ensure that it's set up in the proper order.

 <pre><code>private static SteamManager s_instance;
 private static SteamManager Instance {